A Patchwork of Memories

 36 cyanotypes on recycled paper

-Artwork creating during my artist residency at 3331 Arts Chiyoda in Tokyo.
+Artwork created during my artist residency at 3331 Arts Chiyoda in Tokyo.
 The work is inspired by the layers of history of the blue boro-garments from Northern Japan and based on the aestheticized view of Japan I had as a child.
 The series of images consists of cyanotypes made out of images photographed on my phone during my one month long exploration of Tokyo.

 ”As a child Japan was my dream destination.
 One of my favourite books was a photography book titled ’The Four Seasons of Japan’.
 It was the most beautiful book I knew, with soft focus images of cherry blossoms, autumn leaves and carps swimming in ponds.